Louis I of Spain: Marriage (1722)

 As heir not only to the vast Spanish Empire, but also to a new dynasty, it was decided that Louis would take a wife as soon as possible.
-On 20 January 1722, at Lerma, he met and married his second cousin Louise Élisabeth d'Orléans, a daughter of Philippe, Duke of Orléans, cousin of Louis' father and then the Regent of France, who was two years his junior.
+On 20 January 1722, at Lerma, he met and married his second cousin Louise Élisabeth d'Orléans, a daughter of Philippe II, Duke of Orléans, cousin of Louis' father and then the Regent of France, who was two years his junior.
 He was fourteen and she was twelve.
 The dowry of this marriage was an enormous 4 million livres.

 King of Spain (1724)

 Louis ruled for a short period between the time his father Philip V abdicated in his favour (14 January 1724) and his death from smallpox, just over seven months.
 King Philip sent him a letter informing him of his decision.
 He calls his son a great king.
 Louis sent his father a humble reply, thanking him.
 Louis signed his letter as Prince of Asturias.
 His marital problems dominated during his reign.
 His father kept tabs on him from San Ildefonso.
 To counter his father's influence, he surrounded himself with officials who had not served under Philip.
 His plans were to focus more on the American colonies rather than the lost Italian territories.
 On his death, his father returned to the throne, and reigned 22 more years until his own death in 1746.
 Louis was buried in the Cripta Real del Monasterio de El Escorial part of the El Escorial complex.

+His ascension to the throne also produced royal Coronation and Acclamation celebrations throughout the Spanish Empire in 1723.
+In the Viceroyalty of Peru, the indigenous nobility (composed of curacas, caciques and descendants from the royal panacas) used to participate in symbolic preventive measures at the oaths of kings, receptions of viceroys and celebrations for births or weddings of the royal family (wearing the mascapaicha, the uncu and carrying land parcels).
+During the oath of allegiance to Louis I in Peru, representatives of the Council of 24 Inca noble electors of Cusco recited a short poem ending with the exclamation "Long live the great Inca, Don Louis I!"
+This legitimized the colonial pact based on the Translatio imperii, in which the Kings of Spain were also considered Kings of Peru as Catholic Incas who deemed themselves the legitimate heirs of Tahuantinsuyo (as a consequence of their title of King of the West Indies), not an imposed or usurping foreign monarchy.
+Thus, the colonial corporations of Peruvian society (their intermediary bodies) reaffirmed their loyalty to the Crown, securing their own terms in the pact of vassalage.
+They symbolically forced Spain to recognize the local institutions (protected by the Inca nobility and the Real Audiencia) and to respect their fueros and privileges (protected by Indian Law and the Laws of the Indies) as heirs of a previous Indian political society.